lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_020_opaque_type_aliases_alt/README.md

 # Opaque Type Aliases

 > NOTE: this exercise is optional.
-It's purpose is to show that certain use
+Its purpose is to show that certain use
 >       cases of opaque type aliases sound great at first, but turn out
 >       to be very difficult to implement